-Identify a survey lead(s) for the project and who will be responsible for drawing the sample at your trust.
+You will need to identify a survey lead(s) for the project and who will be responsible for drawing the sample at your trust.
 This person drawing the sample will need to be available to answer any queries that arise after the sample has been checked by your contractor (if using one) and then by the SCCEM.